Normal Public Library provides many enriching events and resources for kids of all ages, parents, and families.

 The Discovery Room

-The Discovery Room is a popular area for imaginative play, with tons of puppets and a wonderful puppet theater, a dress-up center, Velcro wall, gear table, and more.
+The Discovery Room is a popular area for imaginative play, with an Everbright light wall, DUPLO wall, pretend play center, Velcro block wall, play house, and more.
 We even have a Tot Spot area reserved for our youngest patrons.

 The Book Nook

-The Book Nook is a welcoming area to find a comfy seat and enjoy a book, put some puzzles together, or build a DUPLO masterpiece.
+The Book Nook is a welcoming area to find a comfy seat and enjoy a book, put some puzzles together, or build a DUPLO or MAGNA-TILE masterpiece.

 Tech Playground